-Foundations courses are taught by professors from all the fields of study in the College of Architecture, Art and Design.
-This professional collaboration between disciplines at the foundations level initiates early student dialogue with senior-level faculty and provides the program with a healthy influx of crossdisciplinary expertise and discourse.
-It is this important aspect of the foundations program that ensures a balanced response to the needs of the various degree programs it supports.
+Foundations year courses are taught by professors from all the fields of study in the College of Architecture, Art and Design.
+This professional collaboration between disciplines at the foundations level initiates early student dialogue with senior-level faculty and provides the program with a healthy influx of cross-disciplinary expertise and discourse.
+It is this important aspect of the foundations year program that ensures a balanced response to the needs of the various degree programs it supports.

-The foundations year consists of the following courses, which are major requirements in all studio majors:
+The foundations year consists of the following courses: